Cosmetic Nurses Suggest Skincare Products to Use (and Which to Avoid)

 Your skin provides a barrier against external threats and protects against water loss.
 Damage to the skin can speed the signs of aging and make you more prone to acne.
 Gentle cleansers do not damage the skin barrier or increase sebum production, which can lead to acne.

 Alisa Wright is a certified aesthetic consultant specializing in holistic anti-aging treatments and skin health for natural-looking results.
-Wright recommends using a cleanser each night that does not leave your skin feeling tight or dry.
+Wright recommends using a cleanser every morning and night that does not leave your skin feeling tight or dry.
 This can indicate that it has stripped too many oils from your skin.

 Broad Spectrum Sunscreen

 The American Academy of Dermatology Association recommends daily protection from the sun as the primary way to reduce premature skin aging.
-While they recommend a SPF of 30 or greater, Wright says it should be at least 40.
+While they recommend a SPF of 30 or greater for all skin tones, Wright says it should be at least 40.
 She also cautions that sunscreen should not be combined with your moisturizer or makeup, as you often do not end up using the amount required for full protection (which is about one-third of a teaspoon for your face alone).

 Take care to apply sunscreen to your neck, chest, arms, and hands as well.
 One study showed applying sunscreen to the hands reduces the signs of skin aging.
 This is an area that is often overlooked.